1 Polish, 2 Biscuits & a Fish Sandwich

-1 Polish, 2 Biscuits & a Fish Sandwich is the debut album of hip-hop duo The Outhere Brothers, released in 1994.
-It peaked at #56 on the UK Albums Chart.
-There are multiple versions of the album released each with different covers and modified/different track listings.
-The album's title is a reference to a penis, buttocks, and a vagina.
-The group's following LP The Party Album contained 'clean' versions of many of the tracks here, with alternative 'radio-friendly' lyrics.
+1 Polish, 2 Biscuits & a Fish Sandwich is the debut album of hip-hop duo the Outhere Brothers, released in 1994.
+The album, whose title references a penis, buttocks, and a vagina, respectively, was investigated by the Crown Prosecution Service.
+Multiple versions of the album were released, each with different covers and modified/different track listings, while the group's follow-up LP The Party Album contained "clean" versions of many of the tracks, with alternative "radio-friendly" lyrics.
+Despite mostly favorable reviews, the album was commercially unsuccessful, achieving its highest peak in the UK, where it peaked at No. 56 on the UK Albums Chart.

 Critical reception

+The album received mostly favorable reviews from critics.
 Music Week commented, "There's plenty more salacious hip-hop/house where the recent number-one Don't Stop (Wiggle Wiggle) came from."